Products

 (9) Nitriding

-Nitriding is a heat treatment performed to harden the surface by introducing nitrogen into the surface of steel.
+Nitriding is a heat treatment performed to harden the surface by introducing nitrogen into the surface of the steel.
 If the steel alloy includes aluminum, chrome, and molybdenum, it improves nitriding and the hardness can be obtained.

 (10) Total Quenching